Operation Citadel: Termination of Operation Citadel

 The offensive continued in the southern part with the launch of Operation Roland on 14 July.
 But after three days, on 17 July, the II SS Panzer Corps was ordered to end its offensive operations and begin withdrawing.
 This marked the end of Operation Roland.
 One of the panzer corps' divisions was transferred to Italy and the other two were sent south to meet new Soviet offensives.
 The strength of the Soviet reserve formations had been greatly underestimated by German intelligence, and the Red Army soon went onto the offensive.
 In his post-war memoirs Lost Victories, Manstein was highly critical of Hitler's decision to call off the operation at the height of the tactical battle.
 The veracity of Manstein's claims of a near victory is debatable.
 The extent of Soviet reserves was far greater than he realised.
 These reserves were used to re-equip the mauled 5th Guards Tank Army, which launched Operation Rumyantsev a couple of weeks later.
 The result was a battle of attrition for which the Germans were ill-prepared and which they had little chance of winning.

 During Operation Citadel, Luftwaffe units in the area made 27,221 flying sorties with 193 combat losses (0.709% loss rate per sortie).
 Soviet units from 5 July to 8 July made 11,235 flying sorties with combat losses of 556 aircraft (4.95% per sortie).
-From a tactical perspective this might have been viewed as a success for the Germans, as they were surely destroying Soviet armor and aircraft with a better kill ratio of 1:6.
+From a tactical perspective, this might have been viewed as a success for the Germans, as they were surely destroying Soviet armor and aircraft with a better kill ratio of 1:6.
 The problem was that then the Germans were lacking strategic reserves when Western air power began viciously devastating the Luftwaffe and penetrating into Italy.
-By the fall of 1943 just 25% of Luftwaffe day fighters were in the Eastern Front, ending any hopes of German air superiority in the east.
+By the fall of 1943 just 25% of Luftwaffe day fighters were on the Eastern Front, ending any hopes of German air superiority in the east.